jason-elwood/altair/README.md

 [![Build Status](https://travis-ci.org/sindresorhus/pageres.svg?branch=master)](https://travis-ci.org/sindresorhus/pageres) [![Coverage Status](https://coveralls.io/repos/sindresorhus/pageres/badge.svg?branch=master)](https://coveralls.io/r/sindresorhus/pageres?branch=master)

-Another text based adventure game for your Mac Terminal.
+A text based adventure game for your Mac Terminal.
 Written in Swift.

+I discovered ncurses after I began work on this project, which is fine because this application is meant to be a Swift academic exercise.

+The initial commit included a more "classy", Object Oriented approach, including classes for each of the various objects in the game.
+This approach was abandoned early on in
+    favor of structures and enumerations.
+Admitedly, this was done as an academic exercise, but I think it works well.

 ## Install